PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-13 17:55:37
+Last updated: 2024-04-13 17:56:11
-Random Quote: Destined?
-Aren't you tired of waiting for destiny, Ted?
-Isn't it time to make your own destiny? - Robin Scherbatsky
+Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar